Apply for the Doctoral Program for Fall 2014

 With the exception of seminars and journal clubs, all course requirements are established by the Chemistry Department; the divisions and institutes have no separate requirements.
 Students must register for a minimum of nine (9) graduate hours per term up to a maximum of sixteen (16) total hours per term.
 The programs of first-year students will be worked out in consultation with faculty members at the time of entrance into the graduate program.
 The subsequent program of course work should be selected by the student following discussions of degree and research objectives with the research supervisor.
 A student's advising committee may recommend or require specific courses deemed to be a necessary part of a student's program of study.

 First-year students typically take two graduate level chemistry courses plus additional hours to meet the minimum of nine required graduate hours.
-Except for first-year students and those in special circumstances, the Department requires students to register for sixteen hours.
+Except for first-year students and those in special circumstances, the Department requires students to register for sixteen hours during the academic year.
 Formal course work requirements consist of at least six (6) graded graduate courses (3 or 4 credits each) at the 500 or 600 level.
 At least four of these courses must be in chemistry; two may be in an obviously related field.

 Courses for consideration by first-year students are: